EVOLVED-5G/CAPIF_API_Services/docs/test_plan/api_invoker_management/test_plan.md

 * Post-Conditions:

-  201 Created, API invoker on-boarded successfully.
+  201 API invoker on-boarded successfully.

   Header Location at response contains the URI of the newly created resource, according to the structure: {apiRoot}/api-invoker-management/v1/onboardedInvokers/{onboardingId}